 Contact Top Rated New York Violent Crimes Attorneys Today

 If you or your loved one have been arrested and charged with committing a violent crime, you need experienced and top rated counsel by your side.
 We have extensive experience defending violent crimes in both state and federal courts across the country.
-Read our testimonials to see what our clients say about our services and contact us today to schedule your initial consultation.
+Read our testimonials to see what our clients say about our services.
+Call us at 212-729-9494 or contact us today for your free initial consultation to find out if we are the right firm for you.